 In an effort to deter violations and to protect the integrity of the public investing markets, the penalties for violations of the Missouri Securities Act of 2003 are severe.
 Violators may be subject to criminal prosecution of a felony, punishable by 10 years in prison, a $1 million fine or both.
 Violators may also be subject to orders of restitution, disgorgement, rescission and civil penalties.
 It is extremely important to comply with all requirements of the securities laws.
 It is no defense that an issuer thought an exemption was applicable or tried to make full disclosure.
 Anyone making a securities offering pursuant to an exemption should review the actual statutes and regulations or consult with an attorney prior to effecting the securities transaction.

 The Missouri Securities Division is a division of the Office of the Secretary of State.
-The staff of the Securities Division is available to answer questions you may have concerning the securities laws between the hours of 8 a.m. to 5 p.m., Monday through Friday.
+The staff of the Securities Division is available to answer questions you may have between the hours of 8 a.m. to 5 p.m., Monday through Friday.

 For more information, contact:

 PO Box 1276